 GPS tracking is a hot topic these days in almost every app.
 Most mobile apps have some sort of tracking mechanism for tracking the user’s location or their movement.
 These are extremely useful in many cases like when your phone has been lost or stolen.

 Be it tracking vehicle movement or tracking some waiter’s journey along the way for delivering food for the restaurant business, their position is continuously traced and tracked.
 Clients track their driver’s journey for many reasons.
-It helps the company to decrease wear and tear of the vehicles, improve driving safety, faster emergency response times, accurate and auditable service performance records etc. It in turn reduces vehicle and equipment maintenance costs, tampering and thefts.
+It helps the company to decrease the wear and tear of the vehicles, improve driving safety, faster emergency response times, accurate and auditable service performance records, etc. It, in turn, reduces vehicle and equipment maintenance costs, tampering and thefts.

 GPS tracking in Android

 Earlier, getting location was very easy with a couple of API calls.
 Later to provide more accurate locations and to optimize the battery usage, Android introduced set APIs (google play services for location) google play that should be combined to get the best results from the location API.
 In Android, the most common library to get users location is:

 It uses Fused Location API that combines signals from GPS, Wi-Fi, and cell networks, as well as an accelerometer, gyroscope, magnetometer and other sensors to provide more accurate results.
 An app can get the location update based on several criteria like location setting, update interval, fastest update interval and priority.